-We are just beginning the decarbonization of our economy and society required to address climate change.
+Our country is just beginning the decarbonization of our economy and society required to address climate change.
 We are at a critical moment where we can advance policies that help support an equitable and just transition.
-Centering the experiences and perspectives of Black, Latino, Indigenous, Asian American and Pacific Islander, and other communities of color, people with disabilities, low-income communities, and under-resourced urban and rural communities in this transition can help advance a more equitable future.
+Intentionally including experiences and perspectives of Black, Latino, Indigenous, Asian American and Pacific Islander, and other communities of color, low-income communities, and under-resourced urban and rural communities in this transition can help advance a more equitable future.